fabri1983/eternity2_solver/README.md

 I still need to solve some miss cache issues by shrinking data size and change access patterns, thus maximizing data temporal and space locality.

-In the past, experiments showed me that execution was faster using the JRockit JVM from Oracle.
+In the past, experiments showed that execution was faster using the JRockit JVM from Oracle.
 I saw a 25% speed up.
-However new JVMs since 1.7 brought a gain in performance which made me leave the JRockit execution as historical and no more JVM flags tuning.
+However new JVMs since 1.7 brought a gain in performance which made me leave the JRockit execution profile as historical.

 Papers and lectures that have influenced algorithms and hacks used in the solver